Dr. Chaturanan Ojha1

 remained rigidly opposed to political negotiation, ensuring their isolation.

-the Naxalite failure lies not in the ideal of equality it espoused but in its
+Thus, the Naxalite failure lies not in the ideal of equality it espoused but in its inability to adapt revolutionary ideology to democratic realities.

 10.